 In order to determine the value of any piece of property, the Department of Assessment must first gather all pertinent information.
 This process involves reviewing the physical description of the property and/or improvement, real estate sales, construction costs, rental incomes, operating expenses, interest rates, and any other factors that may affect value.

 The Department of Assessment analyzes that type of data to establish the market value for each property.

-Taxpayers may meet with employees of the Department of Assessment in person during normal business hours – no appointment is required.
+Taxpayers may meet with employees of the Department of Assessment in person during normal business hours (to make requests for inspections, production of records, corrections to field cards, etc) – no appointment is required.

 *Email and telephone inquiries to the Department of Assessment will be responded to within 1-2 business days.